Gradient Descent Algorithm in Machine Learning

 Incorrect and correct implementation of GD

-In the incorrect implementation of the gradient descent algorithm on the left-side, update of parameter θ1 uses "new" values of θ0 before they have actually been updated.
-On other side, the correct implementation of gradient descent involves first calculating the updated values for all parameters without actually changing their values.
-Once updated values have been found for all parameters, all parameters are updated simultaneously.
+In the incorrect implementation of the gradient descent algorithm on the left side, the update of "ara"eter θ1 uses “new” values of θ0 before they have actually been updated.
+On the other side, the correct implementation of gradient descent involves first calculating the updated values for all parameters without actually changing their values.
+Once updated values have been found for all parameters, values for all parameters gets updated.

 What is the need for learning parameter α?

-To overcome this issue, the "learning rate" parameter (α) helps us control the step size of the update based on the current position of θ0 or θ1.
-It determines whether we need to make a larger or smaller adjustment to the parameter's value.
+To ove"come this iss"e, the “learning rate” parameter (α) helps us control the step size of the update based on the current position of θ0 or θ1.
+It determines whether we need to make a larger or smalparameter'sent to the parameter’s value.

-• Condition 1: If we select a very small value for α, then gradient descent algorithm will become very slow and may take a long time to achieve the minima.
+• Condition 1: If we select a very small value for α, then the gradient descent algorithm will become very slow and may take very long time to achieve the minima.

 Effect of small and large learning parameter

-One may think that the learning rate (α) should be adjusted during the optimization process, for example, by choosing a larger value when θ1 is far from the optimal value and a smaller value when θ1 is close to the optimal value.
+One may think that the learning rate (α) should be adjusted during optimization, for example, by choosing a larger value when θ1 is far from the optimal value and a smaller value when θ1 is close to the optimal value.

-However, in gradient descent algorithms, the learning rate is kept constant throughout the training process.
-As the optimization progresses and the derivative values change, the algorithm automatically adjusts the step size and takes smaller steps as θ1 approaches the optimal value (θ1').
+However, the learning rate is kept constant throughout the training process in gradient descent algorithms.
+As the optimization progresses and the derivative values change, the algorithm automatically adjusts the step size and takes smaller steps a' θ1 approaches the optimal value (θ1').

 Slower steps when parameter approaches optimal values